oracle-livelabs/oci/oci-network-firewall/lab4/lab4.md

 * Deploy a VCN Service Gateway for outbound connectivity to Oracle Services.
 * Adjust VCN routing so the traffic to Services goes through the Service Gateway.
+* Deploy a Public Object Storage Bucket with a simple test file inside.
-* Modify the OCI Firewall policy to allow outbound traffic to the Oracle Cloud Object Storage.
+* Modify the OCI Firewall policy to allow outbound traffic to Oracle Cloud Object Storage.
 * Test the new Firewall Rule and observe the Firewall Traffic Log.

 ![lab4](images/lab4.png)